-Work Time Meeting Students' Needs

-A. First Read: What Is an Earthquake?
-(15 minutes)

-- Distribute the article "Earthquake."
+Work Time Meeting Students' Needs A. First Read: What Is an Earthquake?
+(15 minutes) Distribute the article "Earthquake."
 Remind students of the process they have used when reading text for the first time.
 Ask them to share with a partner the first thing they do when reading a new text.
 Invite a few students to share their thinking.
-Listen for: "read for the gist," "read by ourselves," "if it is a really hard text, hear it read aloud as we read along," etc. - Ask students to read just the first three paragraphs of the article and annotate in the margin by writing the gist-what these paragraphs are about.
-Starting, "Earth's crust remains..." and ending, "...Aristotle said that underground winds shook the Earth." - After about 2-3 minutes, ask students to share with their partner the gist they wrote.
+Listen for: "read for the gist," "read by ourselves," "if it is a really hard text, hear it read aloud as we read along," etc. Ask students to read just the first three paragraphs of the article and annotate in the margin by writing the gist-what these paragraphs are about.
+Starting, "Earth's crust remains" and ending, "Aristotle said that underground winds shook the Earth."
+After about 2-3 minutes, ask students to share with their partner the gist they wrote.
 Invite a few partners to share aloud.
-Listen for: "what causes an earthquake" or "damage that earthquakes cause." - Ask the class to listen to you read aloud the rest of the article, and tell them to write the gist in the margin when you pause after each section. - Then invite a student to share aloud the gist he or she wrote in the margin.
-Listen for ideas such as: - Causes of Earthquakes (paragraphs 4 and 5) -"slow movement of Earth's crust causes pressure; when large rocks break and slip there is an earthquake" - Seismic Waves (paragraphs 6, 7 and 8) "seismic waves are shocks from the center of the quake that cause shaking" - $\ \ Measuring \ Earthquakes \ (paragraphs \ 9 \ and \ 10) "scientists \ read \ seismograms \ to \ learn \ about \ earthquakes"$ - Size and Strength of an Earthquake (paragraphs 11, 12 and 13) -"scientists measure earthquakes to learn more information about them" - How Often Do Earthquakes Occur? (paragraph 14) "there are a lot of earthquakes every year, but most are small" - Predicting Earthquakes (paragraphs 15, 16 and 17) "scientists are trying to figure out ways to help people prepare for earthquakes"

-- Provide the "Earthquake" text in students' L1 language when possible. - Students who struggle reading complex text may need to have the article further chunked into single sentences rather than paragraphs. - Consider displaying the article on a document camera and modeling writing the gist in the margin after each paragraph is read and students share their thinking about the gist. - Some students may need the paragraphs read aloud more than one time.
+Listen for: "what causes an earthquake" or "damage that earthquakes cause."
+Ask the class to listen to you read aloud the rest of the article, and tell them to write the gist in the margin when you pause after each section.
+Then invite a student to share aloud the gist he or she wrote in the margin.
+Listen for ideas such as: Causes of Earthquakes (paragraphs 4 and 5) - "slow movement of Earth's crust causes pressure; when large rocks break and slip there is an earthquake" Seismic Waves (paragraphs 6, 7 and 8) - "seismic waves are shocks from the center of the quake that cause shaking" Measuring Earthquakes (paragraphs 9 and 10) - "scientists read seismograms to learn about earthquakes" Size and Strength of an Earthquake (paragraphs 11, 12 and 13) - "scientists measure earthquakes to learn more information about them" How Often Do Earthquakes Occur? (paragraph 11, 12 and 13) - "scientists measure earthquakes to help people prepare for earthquakes" Provide the "Earthquake" text in students' L1 language when possible.
+Students who struggle reading complex text may need to have the article further chunked into single sentences rather than paragraphs.
+Consider displaying the article on a document camera and modeling writing the gist in the margin after each paragraph is read and students share their thinking about the gist.
+Some students may need the paragraphs read aloud more than one time.